 June 18, 2019 at 3:07 PM

 Blind spots are the areas to the sides of your car that can't be seen in your peripheral vision or the rear-view and side mirrors.
-A study of 50,000 crashes by Accident Exchange revealed that the majority of the collisions were caused by blind spots.
+A study of 50,000 crashes by Accident Exchange revealed that the majority of thosecollisions were caused by blind spots.

-Most drivers are taught to position their door mirrors so that the side of the car is visible; however, this narrow view can actually create a blind spot preventing you from seeing a large proportion of the adjacent lane.
+Traditionally, drivers are taught to position their door mirrors so they can see the side of the car; however, this narrow view actually creates a blind spot, preventing you from seeing a large proportion of the adjacent lane.

-In 1995, the Society of Automotive Engineers (SAE) published a paper by George Platzer which suggested how blind spots could be eliminated by pushing the wing mirrors out further and using the rear-view mirror correctly.
+In 1995, the Society of Automotive Engineers (SAE) published a paper by George Platzer which suggested how to eliminate blind spots simply by pushing the car mirrors out further and using the rear-view mirror correctly.

-Setting up your side mirrors according to the SAE guidelines can be disorientating for drivers, especially if you're used to seeing the side of your car in the wing mirrors.
+Setting up your side mirrors according to the SAE guidelines can be disorientating for drivers, especially if you're used to seeing the side of your car in the door mirrors.

 Nevertheless, when positioned correctly, the mirrors minimise a car's blind spot to the point where an object, such as a cyclist or pedestrian, won't be completely obscured from view - you'll still be able to see enough of the object to know it's there.